STEP-BY-STEP INSTRUCTION ON FILLING IN N-400

 Along with your completed Form N-400, you must include your supporting documents, payment for applicable filing fees (ranging from $680- $595) and the $85 biometric service fee.
 Please note that you do not have to pay the biometric services fee if you are 75 or older, or if you are filing under military provisions.
 To pay the applicable fees, use a check drawn on a U.S. account and made out to the Department of Homeland Security.
 If you want to use a credit card, you must also submit the G-1450 authorization form.

-If you are a current or former member of the military, a spouse of a member of the military, or close family member of a deceased member of the military, send your application to:
+If you are a current or former member of the military, a spouse of a member of the military, or a close family member of a deceased member of the military, send your application to:

 USCIS, P.O.
 Box 4446, Chicago, IL 60680-4446